Linux-And-Anime/shell-mommy-promax/Dialogues/mommy.md

 # Work started
-> the first command of the day or the fisrt one after a new boot
+> the first command of the day or the first one after a new boot

 Ohhh %v's cute little pumpkin started working today, hmm?